 Public Transport in Bangkok

 Skytrain Bangkok (BTS) is the best public transport in Bangkok.
-There are two lines for getting around Bangkok, the Sukhumvit Line, and the Silom line.
-The Sukhumvit line runs between Kasetsart University and Kheha, and the Silom line runs between the National Stadium and Bang Wa.
+There are two lines for getting around Bangkok, the Sukhumvit Line (light green), and the Silom line (blue).
+There are 52 stations in all.
+The Sukhumvit line runs between Khu Khot and Kheha, and the Silom line runs between the National Stadium and Bang Wa.
+There is also a new monorail line, the Gold Line that runs between Krung Thonburi station and Khlongsan providing easy access to IconSiam & the riverside.
 Operating hours are 05.00-24.00, 7 days a week.
-Frequency is every 3-5 minutes.
+The frequency is every 3-5 minutes.
 The trains are air-conditioned and comfortable but can be crowded during morning and evening rush hours Monday to Friday.

 BTS Bangkok Map

-Please note that the Skytrain Bangkok green line has now been extended from Mo Chit to Ha Yaek Lat Phrao and from Bearing to Kheha.
+Please note that the Skytrain Bangkok green line has now been extended from Mo Chit to Khu Khot and from Bearing to Kheha.

 Bangkok BTS Fare

 Skytrain Bangkok fares are not cheap, being among the most expensive in Asia, though still cheaper than a city like London.
 Single journey tickets cost 16-65 baht depending on destination.
 There are a variety of passes available.
 The good news is a one-day pass covering the network costs only 140 baht and gives unlimited rides, the bad news is you are only allowed 120 minutes of travel time in the paid area which limits how much you can travel in one day!

 There are plans to introduce a combined ticket for public transport in Bangkok.
 The card is named Mangmoom and should be launched sometime in 2021.
 At first, only the BTS, MRT & Airport Rail Link will be included & you will be able to buy it at the airport on arrival.